 - Food (3%)

 A subset of classes in Final Fantasy XIV, Disciples of the Hand are a collection of crafting-based classes like Blacksmithing, Culinarian, and Goldsmithing.
 There are a total of eight crafting classes right now, and we don’t anticipate another arriving anytime soon.
-Leveling these classes can be a difficult and time-consuming process, but each one can help the other making each new class a little easier than the last.
+Leveling these classes can be a difficult and time-consuming process, but each one can help with the other that remain, making each new class a little easier than the last.
 Just like combat classes, there are a few different ways to go about leveling.

 Craft one of everything